yuvipanda/pr-triage-board-bot/README.md

 This should run for a bit and get you your project output!

+Additionally, if you give the `--dry-run` option, no changes will actually be made to the project board.
+This may be useful when debugging issues with the script.

 ## Using as a GitHub Action

 This repository now provides a GitHub Action that can be used in workflows.
 To use this action: